Batch381/Virtualbox-Bashrc/README.md

 once you have added this. you can then use:

-* startvm name-of-vm      This starts the vm (headless)
+* startvm name-of-vm      This starts the vm. (headless)
-* stopvm name-of-vm       powers off the vm
+* stopvm name-of-vm       powers off the vm.
-* vmaddress name-of-vm    Finds the MAC and IP address of the VM (on NAT Network "LabNet")
+* vmaddress name-of-vm    Finds the MAC and IP address of the VM. (on NAT Network "LabNet")
+* showvms                 This shows all vms you have installed.
+* showvmsrunning          This shows all the vms you currently have running.

 soon to be adding more.